How to Reduce Hiring Bias Using Applicant Tracking Systems

 DEI Analytics and Funnel Tracking

-Tracking diversity ratios at every pipeline stage is how you find where bias is operating not just whether it is operating.
-Awareness training is the first step to unraveling unconscious bias because it allows employee turnover to recognize that everyone possesses them and to identify their own biases.
+Tracking diversity ratios at every pipeline stage is how you find where bias is operating, not just whether it is operating.
+Awareness training is the first step to unraveling unconscious bias because it allows employees to recognize that everyone possesses them and to identify their own biases.

 Skills-Based Matching Configuration

-Blind hiring practices are most effective when combined with structured interview stage, as this approach helps prevent bias from re-entering the process at later stages, such as during face-to-face interviews.
-US states have moved toward skills-based hiring practices to expand talent pools a signal that skills-based approaches are becoming the regulatory expectation, not just a best practice.
+Blind hiring practices are most effective when combined with a structured interview stage, as this approach helps prevent bias from re-entering the process later, such as during face-to-face interviews.
+US states have moved toward skills-based hiring practices to expand talent pools, a signal that skills-based approaches are becoming the regulatory expectation rather than just a best practice.

-Independent Bias in Hiring Audits for Applicant Tracking System
+Independent Bias in Hiring Audits for Applicant Tracking Systems

-An independent bias audit is a structured analysis of your ATS's demographic outcomes by a third party with no commercial relationship to your ATS vendor.
-This is a legal requirement under LL 144, and it is best practice under Title VII regardless of geography.
+An independent bias audit is a structured analysis of your ATS’s demographic outcomes by a third party with no commercial relationship to your ATS vendor.
+This is a legal requirement under LL 144 and a best practice under Title VII, regardless of geography.

 What a Compliant Audit Covers

-• Analysis of adverse impact at every automated decision point in the hiring funnel
+• Analysis of the adverse impact at every automated decision point in the hiring funnel

 • Four-fifths calculations with statistical significance testing